leanprover-community/mathlib4/.github/PULL_REQUEST_TEMPLATE.md

 https://leanprover-community.github.io/contribute/index.html

-In particular, note that most reviewers will only notice your PR if it passes the continuous integration checks, and is labeled with `awaiting-review`.
+In particular, note that most reviewers will only notice your PR if it passes the continuous integration checks.
 Please ask for help on https://leanprover.zulipchat.com if needed.

 To indicate co-authors, include lines at the bottom of the commit message